So, Can you Drink Coffee While Fasting or Does Caffeine break a fast?

 Short answer: depends on the coffee, in most cases no it does not!
 However, adding certain things to your coffee can alter your fasted state.

-Black coffee can seriously boost your metabolism since it accelerates fat breakdown.
-Black coffee shots are common in fitness centers before workouts because it ensures that more calories are burnt, and energy is boosted.
-That reminds us, you can find out how to work out while fasting and achieve maximum results right here.
+Black coffee can seriously boost your metabolism since it accelerates fat breakdown thus leading to weight loss.
+Black coffee shots are common in fitness centers before workouts because it ensures that more calories are burnt, and energy levels are boosted.
+That reminds us, you can find out how to work out during your fasting period and achieve maximum results right here.

 Some people drink coffee during the morning to suppress hunger pangs on a particularly starving day.
 But there is a catch to all this.

 The more additives you have, the more you risk breaking your fast.
 Does coffee break a fast? lets find out!

 Technically No, Coffee Does not break a fast.
 However, be very careful as to what you put in your coffee to prevent any negative effects.
 What is acceptable in your coffee?
 Under 20-30 calories and nothing more.

 The United States Department of Agriculture states that a cup of plain sugarless black coffee will contain only 3 calories.
 But if you choose to add sugar, cream, splash of milk, honey, and other ingredients, your calorie count may go up to as much as 40-50 calories.